Best Prebuilt Gaming PCs Under $500: 4 Top Picks (2026)

 #Top Picks for Prebuilt Gaming PCs Under $500

-We bought, benchmarked, and lived with each of these systems for at least seven days.
-Frame-rate numbers come from a 1080p 60Hz Acer KA242Y panel using MSI Afterburner overlays.
-Prices reflect what we paid in April 2026 and tend to swing $30-$60 around big sales.
+Each of these systems is judged on real-world 1080p performance, build quality, and upgrade path.
+Frame-rate expectations assume a 1080p 60Hz monitor on stock settings.
+Prices reflect spring 2026 listings and tend to swing $30-$60 around big sales.
 According to Wikipedia’s gaming computer overview, gaming computers emphasize graphics performance, so prebuilt value depends on GPU headroom and upgrade path.

 As an Amazon Associate, fone.tips earns from qualifying purchases.